 Inclusion

 Barriers to participation in scientific life can take many forms.
-Below are some resources and initiatives to overcome barriers towards greater inclusion.
+Below are some resources and initiatives to overcome barriers towards greater inclusion and a sense of belonging.

-For support at the Charité, contact the representative for disabled employees.
+For support at the Charité, contact the representative for employees with disabilities.

-A diverse research community thrives on the contributions of LGBTQ+ scientists.
-Through cooperations with local initiatives and activities, we hope to raise the visibility and representation of LGBTQ+ individuals in STEM fields.
+A diverse research community thrives on the contributions of LGBTQIA+ scientists.
+Through cooperations with local initiatives and activities, we hope to raise the visibility and representation of LGBTQIA+ individuals in STEM fields.
 Below are some initiatives we support:

 LGBTQ+ STEM Berlin - network and events